RileyGlander/Rileys-E-Commerce-Back-End/README.md

 OpenAI.
 (2023).
 ChatGPT.
 Conversation with ChatGPT on coding and Sequelize associations.
 Accessed December 4, 2023, from https://chat.openai.com/chat.

-Special thanks to the AskBCS Learning Assistants, Mampuru, and Sangeetha for their valuable assistance and support."
+Special thanks to the AskBCS Learning Assistants, Mampuru, and Sangeetha for their valuable assistance and support.

 ## License
 N/A